Gaza truce shatters as Israel carries out wave of deadly strikes and says it has ‘returned to fighting’

 “It’s been absolutely horrific,” said Dr. Razan Al-Nahhas, a physician volunteering with the Humanity Auxilium organization at the Al-Ahli Hospital in Gaza City.
 “Multiple explosions within just a span of a few minutes back-to-back.”

-The Civil Defense in Gaza said a number people were “trapped under the rubble of homes that were bombed in various areas” of the enclave.
-CNN stringers in Gaza reported the sounds of strikes in multiple locations, including Gaza City, Khan Younis and Deir al-Balah.
+The Civil Defense in Gaza said a number of people were “trapped under the rubble of homes that were bombed in various areas” of the enclave.
+Freelance journalists working for CNN in Gaza reported the sounds of strikes in multiple locations, including Gaza City, Khan Younis and Deir al-Balah.

 Videos obtained by CNN showed scenes of panic and chaos across Gaza as families desperately rushed wounded loved ones to overwhelmed hospitals and rescue workers transported patients in ambulances or on stretchers.